justinlevi/justinlevi.github.io/_posts/2016-03-06-vagrant-virtualbox-mac.md

 ```

 I want this to run after vagrant is finished and not right at login because the VM hasn't finished provisioning yet and therefore can't be mounted.
 Task for another time...

+On windows I found you can also map an SFTP connection to a network drive using this software - https://www.eldos.com/sftp-net-drive/download-release.php

+There may be other/better options out there but this one was pointed to via the super user thread here:  http://superuser.com/questions/291786/map-remote-drive-in-windows-over-ssh